aarongustafson/jekyll-webmention_io/README.md

 ## Publishing Webmentions

 Included in this repo is a [Rake](https://github.com/ruby/rake) task for publishing webmentions (webmention.Rakefile).
 You can add this task to your global Rakefile or reference it.
+Just be sure to update the path for your `.cache` folder

 The workflow is as follows: